wmde/wikibase-release-pipeline/deploy/README.md

 ```

 #### Automatic updates

 At the moment, WBS Deployment Kit does not support automatic updates.
-To deploy minor and patch updates, including security fixes, [restart your instance](#minor-and-patch-updates-for-wbs-service-containers) on a regular basis, e.g. with a systemd timer or cron job.
+To automatically deploy minor and patch updates including security fixes to your WBS Service Images, [restart your instance](#minor-and-patch-updates-for-wbs-service-containers) on a regular basis, e.g. with a systemd timer or cron job.

 #### Downgrades
 Downgrades are not supported.
 In order to revert an update, restore your data from a backup made prior to the upgrade.